container

 services[].image

 Specify an image ID to deploy.
 Should be a valid Docker image identifier.
-Required if no build is specified.
+Not required if the module has a Dockerfile.

 string